Rust - The differences between the &str and String types

 What are the usecases for String and &str?

-As a rule of thumb, I always try to use &str
+As a rule of thumb, I always try to use &str when the string is known at compile

 time and I don’t need to mutate or own it.
-A good example is our good_morning
+A good example is our good_morning function.

-But let’s say that our good_morning
+But let’s say that our good_morning function parameter name is not coming

 from our code but from an external API that gets user input from a web page.
 In

-cannot be known at compile time and in this case
+this case, we know that name cannot be known at compile time and in this case

-we need to use String
+we need to use String.

-is when you need to mutate and manipulate the
+Another good use case for String is when you need to mutate and manipulate the

 string.

-depends on the specific needs of a program.
+In conclusion, the choice between String and &str depends on the specific needs of a program.

-is the preferred choice for strings that are known at compile time and don’t require any mutations,
+&str is the preferred choice for strings that are known at compile time and don’t require any mutations,

 as it offers better performance and is more efficient in terms of memory usage.

-is the better option for strings that are not known
+On the other hand, String is the better option for strings that are not known

 at compile time or require mutations, as it allows for the dynamic allocation of